m1ra-k/CURSEANDCURE/README.md

 --> Speaking of after the second patient... it goes from evening to night.
 So a lot of people aren't outside anymore.
 Where could they be?

 --> Wow... bump sound effects when you bump into something!
+And doors when you go through them.
 Small details.

 --> Some characters turn to face you when you talk... and others don't.
 For comedic purposes!
 --> Some characters turn to face you when you talk... and others don't.
 For comedic purposes!